 Large ceramic or glass bowl or jug - 3 - 5 litres

-Put all of the ingredients into the pot and add enough water to cover by 5cm.
+Put all of the meat products into the pot and add enough water to cover by 5cm.

 Set the lid askew, turn the heat to medium and bring slowly to the boil.

 As soon as the liquid starts to boil, slow it down to the gentlest of simmers by lowering the heat.

 Placing a heat distributor under the pot will help you regulate a slow heat.